Juan Alfonso de Polanco

-Juan Alfonso de Polanco (24 December 1517 in Burgos – 20 December 1576 in Rome) was a Spanish Jesuit priest.
+Juan Alfonso de Polanco, SJ (24 December 1517 in Burgos – 20 December 1576 in Rome) was a Spanish Jesuit priest.
 From 1547 to 1556, he was the secretary of Ignatius of Loyola and one of his closest advisers.
-Later, he was the secretary of the first two superior generals of the Society of Jesus after Loyola, Diego Laynez, and Francis Borgia.
+Later, he was the secretary of the first two superiors general of the Society of Jesus after Loyola, Diego Laynez, and Francis Borgia.
 He also chronicled the early history of the Jesuits.

 Biography

 Origins

 Polanco was born into the Polanco noble family of Burgos which had its origins in Santillana del Mar, Cantabria.
 His father was Gregorio de Polanco, merchant and regidor of the city of Burgos and his mother doña María de Salinas.
 They had eleven children, of whom five daughters (Maria, Leonor, Catalina, Ana and Beatriz) and four sons (Gregorio, Luis, Gonzalo, Juan Alfonso) would reach adulthood.
 His paternal grandparents were Gonzalo López de Polanco and Leonor de Miranda and his maternal grandparents Juan Alonso de Salinas and Catalina Iñigues de la Mota.
 His paternal great grandparents were Gonzalo Lopez de Polanco and Constanza de Maluenda Rodriguez.

 His grandfather merchant Don Gonzalo Lopez de Polanco was the cousin of Lic.
 Don Luis Gonzalez de Polanco, one of the four "Alcaldes de la Casa y Corte de Su Majestad" and later Counselor of the Catholic Monarchs, who signed the will of Isabella I of Castile, the Queen who financed Christopher Columbus.
 Some of his ancestors had also been scribes, public notaries and alcaldes for the King in Santillana del Mar.
 Their emblazoned manor houses can be found in Suances and Oruña de Piélagos.
 The remains of his parents and grandparents rest in the family chapel of San Nicolás de Bari, Burgos, built from the beginning of the fifteenth century and whose works were financed by don Gonzalo López Polanco.
 Other tombs of his Polanco ancestors are found in the cloister and the Capilla de Polanco of the Collegiate Church of Santillana del Mar.

 Like other companions of Ignatius, Diego Laynez and Jérôme Nadal, Polanco probably was born in a family of converted origin of the urban bourgeoisie.
 Historians such as John O'Malley and Robert Maryks reinforce this hypothesis.
 Polanco's Jewish origins can be traced back to his paternal great-grandmother Dona Constanza de Maluenda Rodriguez.
 Dona Constanza was the granddaughter of Juan Garces de Maluenda and Maria de Cartagena, sister of the converted rabbi of Burgos Solomon Ha-Levi, who became bishop of that city under the name of Paul of Burgos.